 If you think about the founder, or any Gen 1, did they ever really know what they were creating, or did they work hard, enjoy what they were doing and one day figure out that they created something pretty unique?

-The question here is are you trying to do the same things as they did in previous generations, or have you been empowered enough by the previous generation to do the best thing for the company in this day in age?
+The question here is are you trying to do the same things as they did in previous generations, or have you been empowered enough by the previous generation to do the best thing for the company in this day and age?

 I think every Next Gen battles with this and they want to honor what their parents or grandparents or great grandparents have done but also do what’s right to keep the business strong and growing for the current and future generations.